Numerical analysis for the interaction of mean curvature flow and diffusion on closed surfaces: Introduction

 with initial data

 where $\nu^0$ and $H^0$ are, respectively, the unit normal to and mean curvature of $\Gamma^0$.

 \end{problem}

 The idea is to discretise these systems using the evolving surface finite element method, see, e.g., \cite{DziukElliott_ESFEM}, and also \cite{Demlow2009,highorderESFEM}.
 The same approach was successfully used previously for mean curvature flow \cite{MCF}, also with additive forcing \cite{MCF_soldriven}, and in arbitrary codimension \cite{MCF_codim}, for Willmore flow \cite{Willmore}, and for generalised mean curvature flows \cite{MCF_generalised}.
-Due to these analogies, a certain familiarity with these papers -- but at least with \cite{MCF} -- is inevitable for the proofs.